-Important Note: \Please contact your counselor at the High School to confirm the exact class you need.
+Important Note: Please contact your counselor at the High School to confirm the exact class you need.
 Please register for 1 or 2 Courses at a time.
 If you need another course throughout the summer and you will have time to complete another, we can open registration for that course.
-This suggestion is to focus on a few classes and complete them rather than having a lot of classes and not completing any of them.